Property Bonds - What Property Bonds are and How They Work

 What Exactly is a Property Bond?

-A property bond is essentially a contract between a lender and a borrower.
-The lender lends an agreed amount of money over an agreed period for an agreed financial return.
+A property bond (also known as a property investment bond) is a secured loan between an investor and a property development or investment company.
+Essentially, it is a contract between a lender and a borrower.
+The lender lends an agreed amount of money over an agreed period for a financial return.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.

 Every individual property bond is different.
 Each property bond will have a term, interest rate, conditions and risk-return profile.

 Investors can invest various amounts, from as little as £1,000 to several hundreds of thousands of pounds.
 The limits of the investment will depend on the bond.

 Bonds can be issued for any period.
 But there is usually a minimum term of one year and a maximum of five years.

 The rate of interest or coupon on a property bond is agreed upon at the outset and is fixed.
 Interest may be paid monthly, quarterly or annually.
 Capital will be repaid on maturity.
 The actual interest rate will depend on the relevant individual project and may be related to its riskiness.

 Property bonds may involve investing in residential or commercial buildings or land.
 They may involve new build developments, property developments, refurbishments, renovations and conversions.